-As a result of this, alternatives have been put forward to favour the evolution of this heritage without though harming its social and cultural specifications:
+As a result of this, alternatives have been put forward to favor the evolution of this heritage without though harming its social and cultural specifications:

-- To a project answering the need of the population by taking into account economic, social and cultural data (local). - To realize these projects in making optimum use of local resources.....
+- To a project answering the need of the in taking into account economic, social and cultural data (local). - To realize these projects in making optimum use of local resources......

-CONCLUSION.
+CONCLUSION: